cblevins/us-post-offices/README.md

 #### Files in `data` folder:

-- `Complete_USPO.mdb`: Original database of post office records compiled by Richard Helbock.
+- `Complete_USPO.mdb`: Original Microsoft Access database of post office records compiled by Richard Helbock.
 - `NationalFile_20210101.txt`: Tabular data containing all official domestic GNIS features for the United States, downloaded in March 2021.
-  - Note: This was too large a file to host on Github, so I'm only providing the first 100,000 rows from this file.
-[Download the full file here](https://dataverse.harvard.edu/api/access/datafile/4491883) and replace the current file.
+  - This was too large a file to host on Github, so I'm only providing the first 100,000 rows from this file for testing and replication purposes.
+If you want to run the geocoding process using a full file, replace this file with [a full updated version from GNIS](https://geonames.usgs.gov/docs/stategaz/NationalFile.zip) or [the original file I used from Harvard Dataverse](https://doi.org/10.7910/DVN/NUKCNA)
 - `AllNames_20210101_nocitation.txt`: Tabular data containing variant names for GNIS domestic features, downloaded in March 2021.
-  - This file has been modified from the original downloaded GNIS file in order to reduce its size.
-I lopped off the last two columns (a lot of citation text) using the shell command: `cut -d '|' -f 1-3,5 AllNames_20210101.txt > AllNames_20210101_nocitation.txt`.
+  - This was too large a file to host on Github, so I'm only providing the first 100,000 rows from this file for testing and replication purposes.
+If you want to run the geocoding process using a full file, replace this file with [a full updated version from GNIS](https://geonames.usgs.gov/docs/stategaz/AllNames.zip) or [the original file I used from Harvard Dataverse](https://doi.org/10.7910/DVN/NUKCNA).
-  - Note: This was too large a file to host on Github, so I'm only providing the first 100,000 rows from this file.
-[Download the full file here](https://dataverse.harvard.edu/api/access/datafile/4491882) and replace the current version of the file.
+  - If you are using an updated version from GNIS, note that the last two columns include a lot of citation text that makes it quite large.
+To reduce its size, I lopped off the last two columns using the shell command: `cut -d '|' -f 1-3,5 AllNames_20210101.txt > AllNames_20210101_nocitation.txt`.
 - `random-coordinates-150-per-county.csv`: Tabular data of coordinates for points that were randomly distributed within every US county using QGIS's Random Points Inside Polygons tool.

 #### Files in `analytics` folder: